j000/Sharpshooter/README.md

 For those inaccurate weapons(e.g. SMG, shotgun...) will aim "far" targets but not auto-shoot them EVEN IF you have auto-shoot toggle on (except for aiming snipers), because their "effective distance" is limited.
 (If you have really made up your mind to destroy the "far" target, you may just waste your own ammo.)

-~~New~~ experience of using GL40 (try it, you probably like it)!
+Separate experience of using GL40 (try it, you probably like it)!

 Counter attack feature.
 If an enemy attacked from right behind your back, there is almost no chance that he fires second time.

 Feel free to edit values inside those files to what you want!

 And other detailed details that I failed to remember...

 ----------
 Originally created by **ws793718** on unknowncheats.me and depending on PD2Hook.yml
 http://www.unknowncheats.me/forum/payday-2-a/133362-sharpshooters-lua-pack.html